Pennsylvania Governor's School for the Sciences: Lab Courses

 A laboratory course is offered in every subject.
-Typically, one or more inter-disciplinary laboratory courses are added, such as Forensic Science.
-These usually meet twice a week for three hours.
-Depending on the subject area, it may be required that the laboratory course and the Team Project be in the same area.
+Typically, one or more inter-disciplinary laboratory courses are added, such as Organic Chemistry.
+These usually meet twice a week for three hours following core courses.
+Depending on the subject area, it may be required that the laboratory course and the Team Project be taken together to better prepare students for the rigor of the team project.

-Electives
+Elective Courses

-This is perhaps the second most variant course topic in the PGSS program, with the most variant being the team projects.
-Electives typically run for an hour twice a week.
+Students have to option of attending up to three of the ten Elective Courses offered.
+These smaller courses typically run for an hour twice a week after core courses.
 Taking more than four electives in addition to all of the core courses is not permitted without special permission from the director.
-Usually, several electives, including Astrophysics, Laser Technology, the Science of Music, Material Science and several Mathematics electives are consistently offered every year, although content in these courses may change.
+Usually, several electives, including Astrophysics and Laser Technology are consistently offered every year, although content in these courses may change.
 Past Math Electives were taught by longtime PGSS faculty, Juan Schaffer, who was often revered by students for his mathematical genius and resemblance to Einstein until his passing in 2017.